pamigomp/angularjs-template/README.md

 ### Running the App during Development

 The angularjs-template project comes preconfigured with a local development webserver.
-It is a node.js tool called [http-server][http-server].
 You can start this webserver with:

 ```bash
 npm start